Graylog2/documentation/pages/content_packs.rst

 Below that is a list of installations of that content pack.
 Click **Uninstall** next to the desired installation.
 A list of entities about to be removed will be displayed.

-.. note:: When uninstalling a content pack Graylog keeps track of the remaining
-          installations of configurations with unique names.
-          Only when the last installation of that configuration will be removed the configuration itself will be removed as well.